DATAMATH CALCULATOR MUSEUM

 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.

-A similar calculator using a more traditional housing but less memory was introduced with TI-68.
+A similar calculator using a more traditional housing but less memory was introduced in 1989 with famous TI-68.

 If you have additions to the above article please email: joerg@datamath.org.